Welcome

 Coordinator

-Thank you, Father.
-My name is __Karen McArdle_ and I am the Parish Safeguarding Coordinator for this parish.
+My name is __Karen McArdle___ and I am the Parish Safeguarding Co-ordinator.

 Mistakes have been made in the past and we are truly sorry.
 Pope Francis has said that no effort must be spared to create a culture able to prevent abuse - but also to prevent the possibility of cover up.